-- The HOSPEEM Board members - Brendan Mulligan (HSE Employers Agency) - Anette Dassau (Vereinigung der kommunalen Arbeitgeberverbände VKA) - Hélène Boyer (Fédération Hospitalière de France FHF)
+- The HOSPEEM Board members

-All the positions were elected for a period of two years up to 2007.
-During this time the Secretary General, Vice Secretary Generals and Steering Committee oversaw the creation of the organisation.
-In the 2006 General Assembly meeting, Valeria Ronzitti was appointed as Director of HOSPEEM and in this function she reinforced the role of the board in the recognition of HOSPEEM as a Social Partner and its establishment and major player in the European health arena.
+- Brendan MULLIGAN (HSE)

-The statutory positions came up for renewal at the 2007 HOSPEEM General Assembly and the following positions were elected.
+- Anette DASSAU (VKA)

-- Secretary General Godfrey Perera (NHS Employers) - 🕽 Vice Secretary General Marta Branca (Agenzia per la rappresentanza negoziale delle pubbliche amministrazioni - ARAN) - Vice Secretary General Christina Carlsen (Danish Regions)
+- Helen BOYER (FHF)

-The HOSPEEM Steering Committee was also elected at the 2007 General Assembly and consisted of the following people.
+- > All the positions were elected for a period of two years up to 2007.
+During this time the Secretary General, Vice Secretary Generals and Steering Committee oversaw the creation of the organisation, its recognition as a Social Partner and its establishment and major player in the European health arena.

-- The HOSPEEM Board members - Ludwig Kaspar (The Austrian Hospital and Health Services Platform in VÖWG) - Brendan Mulligan (HSE Employers Agency) - 🕽 Anette Dassau (Vereinigung der kommunalen Arbeitgeberverbände VKA) - Miroslav Jiránek (Association of Czech and Moravian Hospital)
+- > The statutory positions came up for renewal at the 2007 HOSPEEM General Assembly and the following positions were elected.

-The Secretary General, Vice Secretary Generals and Steering Committee have continued to oversee the growth of the organisation and will continue to set its future direction and goals.
+- Secretary General Godfrey Perera (NHS Employers) - Vice Secretary General Marta Branca (ARAN) - Vice Secretary General Christina Carlsen (Danish Regions) Miroslav Jiránek (Czech Moravian Hospital Association) is currently covering for Ms Carlsen while she is on maternity leave - > The HOSPEEM Steering Committee was also elected at the 2007 General Assembly and consisted of the following people. - The HOSPEEM Board members - Ludwig Kasper (VÖWG) - Brendan Mulligan (HSE Irish Employers Agency) - Annette Dasau (VKA) - Miroslav Jiránek (Czech Moravian Hospital Association) - > A further vote on the make up of the Steering Committee and the positions of Secretary General and Vice Secretary General was due in 2009 but has been put in abeyance while there are continuing discussions on the future structure of HOSPEEM. - > The Secretary General, Vice Secretary Generals and Steering Committee will continue to oversee the growth of the organisation and will continue to set its future direction and goals.

 III.
-MEMBERSHIP .
-One of HOSPEEM's key objectives over the coming years will be to increase its membership in order that the organisation can become more representative in the hospital sector Social Dialogue.
-The current members of HOSPEEM are:
+MEMBERSHIP

-- The Austrian Hospital and Health Services Platform in VÖWG Austria - Association of Czech and Moravian Hospitals Czech Republic - Danish Regions Denmark - Vereinigung der kommunalen Arbeitgeberverbände (VKA) Germany - HSE Employers Agency Ireland - 🧦 Agenzia per la rappresentanza negoziale delle pubbliche amministrazioni (ARAN) 🗕 Italy - Latvian Hospital Association (LHA) Latvia - > The Lithuanian National Association of Health care organizations Lithuania - Vereniging van Ziekenhuizen (NVZ) The Netherlands - The Employers' Association SPEKTER Norway - Polish Health Confedration Poland - Swedish Association of Local Authorities and Regions (SALAR) Sweden - NHS Employers United Kingdom
+- > One of HOSPEEM's key objectives over the coming years will be to increase its membership in order that the organisation can become more representative in the hospital sector Social Dialogue.
+The current members of HOPSEEM are: - The Austrian Hospital and Health Services Platform Austria - HIC "NADEJDA" JSC Bulgaria - Association of Czech and Moravian Hospitals Czech Republic - Danish Regions Denmark - FEHAP France - Vereinigung der kommunalen Arbeitgeberverbände VKA Germany - HSE Employers Agency Ireland - Agenzia per la Rapresentanza Nazionale delle Pubbliche Amministrazioni (ARAN) Italy - Latvian Hospital Association Latvia - Vereniging van Ziekenhuizen (NVZ) The Netherlands - SPEKTOR (Arbeidsgiverforeningen) Norway - Swedish Association of Local Authorities (SALAR) Sweden